Drug-eluting stent: Recovery and rehabilitation

 The access site is the place where the catheter enters the artery in the arm or leg.
-There is usually soreness and bruising at this site, whic usually recovers in about a week.
+There is usually soreness and bruising at this site, which usually recovers in about a week.
 People are advised to rest for a week or two and not to lift heavy things.
-This is mainly to make sure the access site heals well.
-It is normal to have follow-up appointments with a cardiologist or a primary care provider/general practitioner within a week or two of the procedure.
+This rest is mainly to make sure the access site heals well.
+Follow-up appointments with a cardiologist or a primary care provider/general practitioner within a week or two of the procedure are normal.

 People who get a coronary stent usually have check-ups every three to six months for the first year, but this can vary.
 They usually do not need to have another coronary angiography, which is a test that uses a special dye and X-rays to see the arteries of the heart.
 If the doctors suspect that the heart disease is getting worse, they can prescribe a stress test, to measure how the heart performs during physical activity.
 People who have symptoms or show signs of reduced blood flow to the heart in a stress test may need a diagnostic cardiac re-catheterization.

 After PCI-stenting procedures, physical examinations are necessary.
 People with a high risk of complications or more complex coronary problems may need angiography even if the results of non-invasive stress tests appear normal.

 Cardiac rehabilitation activities depend on many factors, but mainly on how much the heart muscle was damaged before the PCI/DES procedure.
 Many people who have this procedure have not had a heart attack, and their hearts may be fine.
 Others may have had a heart attack and their hearts may have trouble pumping oxygen-rich blood to the body.
 Rehabilitation activities are tailored to each person's needs.

 Efficacy

 Benefits

-Drug-eluting stents are an improvement over older bare metal stent as they reduce the chances of in-stent blockages.
-This reduces the incidence of serious post-stenting events such as, angina occurrence or recurrence, heart attacks, and death.
-They also reduce the likelihood of requiring another PCI procedure to open a blockage caused by the actual stent.
+Drug-eluting stents are an improvement over older bare-metal stents as they reduce the chances of in-stent blockages.
+A systematic review and meta-analysis of randomized clinical trials found that DES significantly reduced target-vessel revascularization compared to BMS, without increasing the risk of death or myocardial infarction.

 The major benefit of DESs when compared to BMSs is the prevention of in-stent restenosis (ISR).
 Restenosis is a gradual re-narrowing of the stented segment that occurs most commonly between 3–12 months after stent placement.
-High rates of restenosis associated with BMS prompted the development of DES, which resulted in a reduction of ISR incidence to around 5-10%.
+High rates of restenosis associated with BMS (20-40% in clinical trials) prompted the development of DES, which reduced ISR incidence to around 5-10%.
 Continued development of newer generation DES have resulted in the near-elimination of BMS from clinical practice.